 Finally the 1950’s saw the rise of the Espresso machine, this revolutionised the drink and saw the final addition of a steamed milk top, producing the beverage we see today.

-It is common practice (not in Italy) to top the beverage in a chocolate or cocoa dusting.
+It is common practice (though not in Italy) to top the Cappuccino in a chocolate or cocoa dusting.
 There are many variations on the market which include many cocoa grades to sugar granules coated in cocoa.

 Cinnamon or nutmeg can also be used.